 Ahead are the best dishes to have in your Lunar New Year reunion dinner this year:

 Image: The St Regis KL

 In Mandarin, the word for ‘fish’ 鱼 (yú) has the same pronunciation as the word, ‘surplus’ 余 (yú)—which signifies a growth in prosperity.
-Steamed fish remains as one of the most famous dishes served during the New Year’s, but what type of fish should we choose according to the lucky homophonics?
+Steamed fish remains one of the most famous dishes served during Chinese New Year, but what type of fish should we choose according to the lucky homophonic?

 - Crucian carp: As the first character of ‘crucian carp’—鲫鱼 (jì yú) sounds like the Mandarin word 吉 (jí) which stands for luck.
 It is believed that eating crucian carp will bring good luck into the following year

 - Chinese mud carp: The Mandarin word for ‘mud carp’—鲤鱼 (lǐ yú) is pronounced like the word for gifts, 礼 (lǐ).
 Hence, Chinese people think eating mud carp during New Year’s would be akin to wishing for good fortune

 - Catfish: The Mandarin character for ‘catfish’—鲶鱼 (nián yú) is similar to 年余 (nián yú) which directly translates to ‘year surplus’.
 So if you’d like to wish for a surplus in the year ahead, you know what fish to prepare this year